 How do the police determine if a window has too much tint?

 The only way to determine if there is an actual violation of the statute is for the officer, after stopping the vehicle, to conduct a test utilizing a “two-piece window tint meter.”
-When observing a vehicle without the benefit of such a device there is no definitive way to determine if the window tint on a car is in violation of the statute other than by eyeballing it.
+This handheld tool can read whether a car’s window has too much tint based on state or local laws that regulate the level of visible light transmission (VLT) that is allowed through a car’s windows.

 What is the legal tint in Maryland?

 In Maryland, legal tint varies by vehicle.
 All windows in passenger cars, convertibles, and station wagons are required to have at least 35% light transmittance.
-These cars are also not allowed to have red, yellow, amber, and reflective window tint.
+These cars are also not allowed to have red, yellow, amber, and reflective window tint under Maryland tint law.

 Regarding multipurpose vehicles, limousines, vans, and class E trucks with a gross vehicle weight rating of 10,000 pounds or less, they are only required to have 35% light transmittance on their driver and right-front passenger doors with added tint.
 All other windows can have much darker tints.
 They can also have different colors, except for reflective tint.
 Window tint installed after purchase is not allowed on the windshield below the AS1 line or 5 inches from the top of the windshield.